 Low valuations are another reason to be bullish, O’Neill said.
 The MSCI BRIC index trades for 10 times reported earnings, versus 16 times for the MSCI All-Country gauge.
 The 36 percent discount for the BRIC measure compares with an average gap of 24 percent since Bloomberg began compiling the data in July 2009.

 “They trade at a significant discount, certainly to their own past,” O’Neill said.
 “The key part of the BRIC story, the C, which is the same size as the other three put together, seems to me to be even stronger than ever.”

 The BRICs risk undoing their achievements of the past decade by increasing the state’s role in markets, Nouriel Roubini, the chairman of Roubini Global Economics LLC in New York who predicted the 2008 financial crisis, said in a Jan.
 25 interview at the World Economic Forum’s annual meeting in Davos, Switzerland.
 The countries “have been hyped up too much,” Roubini said.

 In Brazil, the government fixes energy prices to rein in inflation, which has exceeded the 4.5 percent midpoint of the central bank’s target range for more than two years.
-That means fuel imports have curbed earnings at Petroleo Brasileiro SA (PBR), Brazil’s state-run oil producer, as it pays more for gasoline and diesel bought abroad than it charges distributors.
+That means fuel imports have curbed earnings at Petroleo Brasileiro SA (PBR:US), Brazil’s state-run oil producer, as it pays more for gasoline and diesel bought abroad than it charges distributors.

 While the government authorized a fuel price increase Jan.
 29, the adjustment trailed analysts’ estimates and voting shares of the Rio de Janeiro-based company dropped 5.1 percent the next day.
 Petrobras tumbled 8.3 percent Feb.
 5 to the lowest level since August 2005 after saying that it will reduce dividends.